AKSW/QuitStore/README.md

 Have a lot of fun!

-For more command line options check out the section [“Command Line Options”](#command-line-options) in the README.
+For more command line options check out the section [Command Line Options](#command-line-options) in the README.